CoRS-Tech/DiscordCyberBot/TermsOfService.md

 5.1.
 The Operator shall not be liable for any direct, indirect, incidental, special, or consequential damages arising out of or in any way connected with your use of the Bot.

 5.2.
-The Bot is provided on an "as is" and "as available" basis, without any warranties of any kind, express or implied.
+The Bot is provided on an "as is" and "as available" basis, without any warranties of any kind, expressed or implied.

 ## 6. Changes to Terms